 3. Focus Groups

 These types of surveys are conducted in person as well.
-However, focus groups involve a number of people rather than just one individual.
+However, focus groups involve several people rather than just one individual.
 The group is generally small but demographically diverse and led by a moderator.
-The focus group may be sampling new products, or to have a discussion around a particular topic, often a hot-button one.
+The focus group may be sampling new products or having a discussion around a particular topic, often a hot-button one.

 4. Panel Sampling

-Recruiting survey-takers from a panel maintained by a research company is a surefire way to get respondents.
+Recruiting survey-takers from panel surveys, also known as panel sampling, maintained by a research company, is a surefire way to get respondents.
+A panel survey involves a pre-recruited group of respondents who participate in multiple surveys over time, making it useful for tracking changes and conducting longitudinal studies.
 Why?
 Because people have specifically signed up to take them.
-The benefit of these types of surveys for research, of course, is there you can be assured responses.
+The benefit of these types of surveys for research, of course, is there you can be assured of responses.
 In addition, you can filter respondents by a variety of criteria to be sure you’re speaking with your target audience.

-The downside is data quality.
+The downside is data quality, which directly affects data collection.
 These individuals get survey offers frequently.
-So, they may rush through them to get their inventive and move on to the next one.
+So, they may rush through them to get their invention and move on to the next one.
 In addition, if you’re constantly tapping into the same people from the same panel, are you truly getting a representative sample?

 5. Telephone Surveys